Demiez/iot-configurator/README.md

 - iot modules schemas and templates management
 - transactions processing and logging
-- module configs storage and retrieval
+- discrete iot modules whole configs storage and retrieval

 `IoT module` should be considered a base functionality item and is itself a connector (sensor/publisher) with specific variables.
 Manipulations over modules are performed via `transactions`, each one is supposed to have some number of `operations` for modules.
 Operation holds `transactionId` field, as a mark for transaction service to identify the result of transaction, `mode` and `config` fields (each config depends on dataSource type).
 Before the module creation there is a need to specify `schema` and `template` that are also different and depend on dataSource type.

 Each `transaction` must be logged and linked as 1:M relation to operations (because each transaction can have a link multiple performed operations, each of these has own module and mode). `Transaction` can have 2 generic states (complete and not complete, that are presented by boolean field `isComplete`).
 Failed transactions must still have logged moduleIds and operationModes.

 `Modules storage` (precisely their configs) is performed in JSON stringified format as generic approach in current implementation for extensible solution, because types of possible configs can vary in different IoT systems.
+On orchestration level all operations need to be generic so modules are not differentiated explicitly into sensors or publishers (like on transaction level).
 Still it is possible to extend to different nested schema types, if needed.

 The following limitations also apply: